 This theory discusses that a blend of four psychological functions creates each personality type.
 In its essence, based on people’s preferences, it offers an explanation of why people behave in a certain way.

-INTP Meaning and What Does It Stands For
+INTP Meaning and What Does INTP Stand For

-INTP meaning (introverted, intuitive, thinking, and perceiving) comes from the four personality traits.
-The unique combination of these functions makes the individuals with the INTP personality type focused on finding logical explanations behind everything that surrounds them.
+INTP stands for introverted, intuitive, thinking, perceiving.
+This means that the unique combination of these functions makes the individuals with the INTP personality type focused on finding logical explanations behind everything that surrounds them.

 Individuals with the INTP personality type live in their inner world filled with outstanding concepts and flamboyant ideas.
 They are generally withdrawn and have a small circle of close friends.